 Additionally, moringa powder is pretty rich in calcium.
 Analytically, moringa powder is up to 3.65% calcium (1).

-In most cases, moringa powder contains about 2100-2700 mg of calcium per 100 gr.
+Moringa powder contains about 2100-2700 mg of calcium per 100 gr.
 That’s more than 200% DV (Daily Value).
-A tablespoon of moringa powder provides 18% DV of calcium.
+A tbsp of moringa powder provides up to 18% DV of calcium.

 According to the National Institutes of Health, most people need about 1000-1300 mg of calcium daily.

 99% of calcium is stored in bones and teeth.
 Only 1% of calcium is stored in muscles.
 But, this 1% is so important, as it’s involved in many physiologic processes, energy metabolism and muscle contraction (7).